syncfusion-content/winui-docs/winui/Cartesian-Charts/Legend.md

 ## Title

-Cartesian chart provides support to add any `UIElement` as a title for legend.
-[Header](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartLegend.html#Syncfusion_UI_Xaml_Charts_ChartLegend_Header) property of [ChartLegend](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartBase.html#Syncfusion_UI_Xaml_Charts_ChartBase_Legend) is used to define the title for legend as the following code example.
+The Cartesian chart supports adding any `UIElement` as a title for legend.
+The [Header](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartLegend.html#Syncfusion_UI_Xaml_Charts_ChartLegend_Header) property of [ChartLegend](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartBase.html#Syncfusion_UI_Xaml_Charts_ChartBase_Legend) is used to define the title for legend, as shown in the following code example.

 {% tabs %}